SAP-archive/cloud-s4-sdk-pipeline/configuration.md

 ```

 #### whitesourceScan
 Configure credentials for [WhiteSource](https://www.whitesourcesoftware.com/) scans.
-The minimum required maven WhiteSource plugin version is `18.6.2`, ensure this in the plugins section of the project `pom.xml` file.
+The minimum required Maven WhiteSource plugin version is `18.6.2`, ensure this in the plugins section of the project `pom.xml` file.

+Pipeline will execute `npx whitesource run` for npm projects.
+Please ensure that all `package.json` files have a `name` and `version` configured so that it is possible to distinguish between the different packages.

 ```xml
 <plugin>